Beekeeping buzzing along in Southern Maryland

 “I’m working bees year round.
 The average backyard beekeeper’s season in the springtime really picks up late March or early April. ...
 It can still be pretty cold,” Calo said.
 “I’m managing the bees from a greater-than-my-own aviary perspective.
 I might micromanage, as compared to what the typical hobbyist beekeeper would.”

-Calo told the Maryland Independent keeping bees alive is his biggest challenge during the winter; the bees need a sufficient quantity of honey to survive.
+Calo told The Enterprise keeping bees alive is his biggest challenge during the winter; the bees need a sufficient quantity of honey to survive.
 In Southern Maryland, unlike some other areas, bees stay active during the winter months.

 Calo compared the bees’ amassing and consumption of resources during the winter months to a bodybuilder’s consumption of resources — an absolute necessity to sustain and proceed.